pyueh-osi/Edgecmd-Docs/V1.1/Configuration/Configure adapter_1-1.md

 Complete the following procedure to change all values of a facet:

 1. Open command line.
-2. Type the `componentId` and `facetName`, followed by key=value pairs that you want to change.
+2. Type the `componentId` and `facetName`, followed by the key=value pairs that you want to change.
 Then press Enter.

    **Example:** Change all values in the 'Logging' facet: